wp-plugins/edit-comments/readme.txt

 This release: August 30, 2005
 Version: 0.3 Beta

-==== WARNING ====

-This version of the plugin is ALPHA.
-That means its for people who are very comfortable with code.
-As the code matures and I determine that its ready for mainstream use, I will remove this warning.

 == Description ==

 Edit Comments is a simple WordPress plugin that allows commenters to edit their own comments.
 To edit a comment, a user must have the same IP address as the user that made the comment and they must also make the edit within a specific time frame.
 The default edit time window is 30 minutes, but it can be changed easily in the plugin file.